 - Place corn husks into a large bowl and cover with warm water.
 Soak while you continue with the recipe (read note 1).

 - Prepare your steamer or a large stock pot with a steamer basket.
-Fill the pot with water just before it touch the basket.
+Fill the pot with water just before it touches the basket.

 Roast green peppers

-- Roast the peppers using your favorite method (in the stove, grill, or oven).
-Place them in a bowl and cover with a kitchen towel.
+- Roast the peppers using your favorite method (on the stove, grill, or oven).
+Place them in a bowl and cover them with a kitchen towel.

-- Cut peppers into strips and set aside.
+- Cut peppers into thin strips and set aside.